CurveDocs/curve-resources/docs/crv-token/crv-tokenomics.md

 <h1>CRV Supply and Distribution</h1>

-There is a **fixed total supply of 3,030,303,032**.
+There is a **fixed total supply of 3,030,303,032 CRV**.
 No CRV tokens can ever be minted after that.
-The total supply of CRV tokens allocated to different groups is shown below in the "CRV Total Allocation" chart.  **Not all of CRV are currently minted or circulating**.
+The total supply of CRV tokens allocated to different groups is shown below in the "CRV Total Allocation" chart.  **Not all CRV are currently minted or circulating**.
 CRV tokens are slowly minted to the community each week and will continue to be released for over 300 years.
-The amount of tokens minted each week is defined in the [Community emissions section](#community-emissions).
+The amount of tokens minted each week is defined in the [community emissions section](#community-emissions).

 Have a look over this page to learn about how CRV has been allocated and how much is distributed each week.
 The [Emissions Calculator](#emissions-calculator) is a great tool see the statistics about CRV on any date.

+## **Total Supply Allocation**

+The below chart shows the total allocation of CRV to different groups within the Curve ecosystem.

 <div class="centered">
   <canvas id="crvAllocationChart"></canvas>